 In these trying times purchasing baking ingredients to sustain your sweet tooth/hobby can add up.
 Many of us have more time than funds these days so it can be fun to discover the art producing things we take for granted.
 This is the heart of what DIY culture is all about.
 It's fascinating to create, learn and save some dough in the process.

-Lately I took that approach to vanilla extract and was able to create a vanilla extract that was comparable to high end extract for slightly more than half the cost.
+Lately I took that approach to making homemade vanilla extract and was able to create a one that was comparable to high end extract for slightly more than half the cost.

 Soak the bottle in a bowl of water overnight and remove the label the next day.
 Set this bottle aside and get ready to brew!
 Take a vanilla bean, place it on a cutting board and using the tip of a sharp knife, cut down the pod length-wise.
 Then split the pod open and scrape out the black paste with the sharp edge of the knife.
 Set both the pod and the paste aside.